carolineeeeeee/DecompoVision/doc/source/mturk.rst

 Human Experiment
 ****************

 In this page, we provide details about our experiment with human participants to measure performance on object detection and instance segmentation.
-Implementations of these experiments can be found on our Github repository: TODO link
+Implementations of these experiments can be found on our Github `repository <https://anonymous.4open.science/r/object_detection-9EFA/experiment/>`_ (anonymous link).

 How It Works